Seattle-Tacoma International Airport

 Rental Car Company Overview

-The RCF will support all of the companies currently serving Sea-Tac Airport.
 The participating rental car companies have signed a 30-year lease with the Port.
 On-site facility tenants include: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, E-Z, Fox, Hertz, National, Payless, and Thrifty.
-One rental car company, Rent A Wreck, will be off-site with a transfer shuttle from the RCF.
+One rental car company, Rent A Wreck, is off-site with a transfer shuttle from the RCF.

 More Fun Facts